freesurfer/AutomatedFreeSurfer/README.md

 #### Description:
 These scripts process T1 images in a BIDS-formatted dataset using FreeSurfer's recon-all and the hippocampal and amygdala subfields segmentation stream, create a quality control montage of the FreeSurfer output for each subject and session, and extract the metrics into a CSV file.
 It runs the longitudinal stream if there's more than one session per subject.

 They were designed to run with minimal user input.
 You will be presented with a series of questions that you need to answer in order to start specific processes.
+Just make sure to download all the scripts in this repo adn save them in your BIDS folder with the rest of your subjects' folder.

 #### Author:
 - Carolina Ferreira-Atuesta (September 2023)